-U. of T. Guidelines regarding the use of Cloud/Third-Party technologies that have not gone through the U. of T. Academic Toolbox process
+U. of T. Guidelines regarding the use of tools beyond Quercus that have not gone through the U. of T. Academic Toolbox process

 If a tool is not included in the U. of T. Academic Toolbox, has not gone through the U. of T. Academic Toolbox process, and University of Toronto does not have an agreement with the technology tool provider, then there are several considerations that should be taken into account.